iknaio/iknaio.github.io/_jobs/designer.md

 ---
 layout: page
 title: Digital Product Designer (part-time)
+location: Hybrid (Vienna / Anywhere)
 ---

-Location: Hybrid (Vienna / Anywhere)

 We are seeking a talented and experienced digital product designer to join our team.
 As a digital product designer, you will be responsible for creating and designing innovative and engaging digital products, interfaces, and experiences for our clients.